greggman/webgl-memory/README.md

 and go to [`http://localhost:8080/test?src=true`](http://localhost:8080/test?src=true)

-`src=true` tells the test harness to use the unrolled source from the `src` folder where as without it uses `webgl-memory.js` in the root folder which is build using `npm run build`.
+`src=true` tells the test harness to use the unrolled source from the `src` folder where as without it uses `webgl-memory.js` in the root folder which is built using `npm run build`.

 `grep=<some expression>` will limit the tests as in `...?src=true&grep=renderbuffer` only